AlexandreGazagnes/ethOS-update-manager/README.md

 ##  DESCRIPTION

-ethOS-update-manager is a short script continuously runing and managing results from cmd ``` update ``` or ``` show stats ```, and logging it in a readable way.
-It is a specific log manager designed to provided good data performance and to help miners to improve their productivity by tuning easily their ``` local.conf``` .
+ethOS-update-manager is a short script continuously runing/managing results from cmd ``` update ``` or ``` show stats ```, and logging it in a readable way.
+It is a specific log manager designed to provide good data performance and to help miners to improve their productivity by tuning in an easier way their ``` local.conf```.

 It is designed to be run directly from the device to avoid ssh breaking connection problem (common with ethOS 1.2.7 and 1.2.9)